thecodeiackiller/social-media-blog-api/readme.md

 # Social Media Blog API

 ## Project Overview
-This project was developed as part of an 11-week Java training course with Revature.
+This project was developed as part of an 11-week Java training course.
 The goal was to build the backend of a hypothetical social media app, similar to a micro-blogging or messaging platform.
 The backend manages user accounts and the messages they post, providing endpoints for handling user registration, login, message creation, retrieval, deletion, and updates.

 ## Database Tables
 The project utilizes two main database tables: